 The next time you are out and about in your city, try to capture a photo that gets the imagination going.
 You can capture it even with your smartphone.
 Be on the lookout for those scenes wherever you are.
 It can be in the grocery store just as well as when you are roaming the streets.
 You can train your eye even when you have to camera or smart phone with you.
 Find your image that makes everyone try to find the story behind.

-If you are looking for tips and inspirations around photography, be sure to check out my free Learning Center.
+If you are looking for more tips and inspirations around street photography, check out my free Learning Center.